ModiaSim/Modia.jl/README.md

 ### Enhance and refactor prototype codes for:

 - Alias handling
-- Unit handling (change to use Unitful.jl instead of SIUnits.jl)
 - Handle overdetermined equations
 - Introduction of partial and block attribute to models
 - Automatic state selection